 1. Cashmere loves water

 It should then regain suppleness and softness, and this will only improve with each wash.
 Keep in mind that cashmere loves water: washing will only make it more beautiful.
-It will need regular care to relax the fibre and prevent pilling.
+It will need regular care to relax the fiber and prevent pilling.

 2. Machine washing cashmere